MEDSCI 738 : Biological Clocks

 Course Overview

 This is a masters level paper aimed to provide an introduction to chronobiology- the study of biological rhythms and the clocks that control them.
 Theory, anatomical location and molecular machinery of biological clocks will be covered, as will the control of rhythms of different time scales from days (circadian rhythms) to years (circannual rhythms).
 The influence the human circadian clock has on physiology and drug efficacy, and the effect hospitalisation has on the control of sleep cycles will be given special attention.
 Each weekly staff-led session will be followed by a student-led session in which students will present critical analysis of papers which extend the learning taught in the staff-led session.
-Each student will be required to present on two different occasions (with marks for the two sessions totally 30% of the final mark for the course).
+Each student will be required to present on one occasion (with marks contributing 15% of the final mark for the course).

 Course Requirements